 Variations and Substitutions

-- If you are short on time, this whipped sweet potato casserole with walnuts can be made the night before.
+- If you are short on time, make this whipped sweet potato casserole with walnuts the night before.
 I recommend waiting to bake the sweet potato casserole with pecans until you are ready to eat it.
 However, this also heats up really well.
-It can be served warm or cold, but my preference is warm.
+Serve warm or cold, but my preference is warm.

 - You can add some nutmeg and cinnamon if you want to give it a little extra kick.
 Personally, I stick to the original recipe.

-This easy sweet potato dessert needs to be stored in the fridge because it uses milk and eggs.
-It will last for about 5 days in an airtight container in the fridge.
+Store this sweet potato dessert in the fridge because it uses milk and eggs.
+It will last for about five days in an airtight container in the fridge.